Avery2/Toggl-Analysis/README.md

 # Toggl-Analysis

 I tracked all my worked hours for over a year.
-This is analysis of that.
+This (will be) an analysis of that.